ahurlbatt/homeserver/README.md

 4. Check the IP/hostname of the target machine in inventory.yaml
 5. Check the connection with `ansible all -i inventory.yaml -m ping`
 6. Put the ansible vault password in `./secrets/ansible_vault_password.secret`
+7. Install the hardening collection with `ansible-galaxy collection install devsec.hardening`

 ## Starting the services